 RAD which is abbreviated as Rapid Application Development Model, is based on the concepts of both iterative and prototyping development model.
 It is another popular model for software development and has its characteristics and features.

-The Big Bang Model is popular in situations or adopted in cases where the stakeholders or customer of the project are not certain regarding their wants as well as requirements and they also haven't analyzed all the necessary features and characteristics that they are planning to incorporate in their system.
+The Big Bang Model is popular in situations or adopted in cases where the project's stakeholders or customers are not certain regarding their wants and requirements.
+They also haven't analyzed all the necessary features and characteristics they plan to incorporate into their system.

 Collaboration and then building software is the key power which drives technology and its innovation.
 JAD is a model for software development that augments the stakeholders' association in cycles of software development.
 Its life cycle has been adopted for areas […]